Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Methodology

 The spatial distribution of galaxies traces the structure of underlying dark matter, and carries signatures of both the cosmology as well as details of how galaxies interact with their environment and each other.
 There are many ways to measure the clustering of galaxies, each with unique strengths, uses, theoretical foundations, and connections to other physical concepts.
 In this proof of concept work, we use the Void Probability Function (VPF), count-in-cells (CiC), and (real space) two-point correlation function (2ptCF).

 The widely used 2ptCF quantifies the probability of finding two galaxies within a certain distance from each other (compared to a random distribution; e.g.\ \citealt{Peebles1980, L-S1993}).
 CiC quantifies the number of galaxies within a randomly placed cell of a given size and theoretically includes all higher-order $n$-point clustering statistics \citep{Peebles1980}, but is the most computationally costly of these three statistics.
 The VPF is a less commonly used clustering statistic that simply asks: how likely is a sphere of a given size to contain zero objects for a given galaxy selection criterion?
-The VPF is simple and efficient to calculate, is tied to all higher order correlation functions as the 0$^{\text{th}}$ moment of count-in-cells, and encodes information from higher order clustering that is not captured in the 2ptCF (\citealt{Perez2021, Conroy2005, White1979}).
+The VPF is simple and efficient to calculate, is tied to all higher order correlation functions as the 0$^{\text{th}}$ moment of count-in-cells, and encodes information from higher order clustering that is not captured in the 2ptCF (\citealt{Perez2021, Conroy2005, White1979})\footnote{ We emphasize here the VPF is separate from work with \textit{cosmic} voids, which are large underdense regions in the cosmic web that require large detailed sky surveys to map and catalog.
+The VPF is a simple statistical tool that counts empty circles/spheres, where cosmic voids can have complex shapes and contain rare and interesting galaxies \citep[e.g.][]{Habouzit2020}.
+Cosmic voids are being successfully used as alternate cosmological probes \citep{Pisani2015,Hamaus2016, GZhang2020}.} .